 I’ve never heard of The Breast Cancer Charities of America.

 It is an organization that brings together progressive breast cancer authorities from a variety of healthcare and allied professions, experts with literally hundreds of years of combined experience.
 BCCA is an agent for change.
 The group is dedicated to ending breast cancer as a life-threatening illness.

 How will the funds be used?

 Financial support will be used to conduct research on the link between breast cancer and nutrition.
 Funding will also be employed to educate the public and health care professionals on integrated cancer care.
-Another portion of gifts will be dedicated to the “Help Now Fund,” which provides food, clothing, shelter, transportation, mammograms and more to women who are uninsured or in need.
+Another portion of gifts will be dedicated to the “Help Now Fund,” which provides emergency financial assistance to help people in active treatment with their rent and utilities.

 The Breast Cancer Charities of America.
 Changing breast cancer!
 Join the movement!